nikkomiu/cmake-tools/README.md

 >
 > You can put these files in the `docs/` directory to override the header, footer and stylesheet
 > files for your package.

+#### Examples

+Examples can be built for a given package as well by creating an `examples/` directory in the package path.
+Each example needs to be within its own subdirectory of the `examples/` subdirectory.
+The name of the target (by default) is the name of the directory that it is in.
+For example, the example within `examples/sweet/` will be called `sweet`.
+This may not be desirable so you can optionally create a `TARGET_NAME` file that contains the name of the target.
+The `TARGET_NAME` file can also be overridden globally with the `EXAMPLE_TARGET_NAME_FILE` option.

 ### TestPkg